rancher/turtles-docs/docs/getting-started/install_capi_operator.md

 helm install capi-operator capi-operator/cluster-api-operator
 	--create-namespace -n capi-operator-system
 	--set infrastructure=docker
-	—-set cert-manager.enabled=true
+	--set cert-manager.enabled=true
-	—-timeout 90s --wait # core Cluster API with kubeadm bootstrap and control plane providers will also be installed
+	--timeout 90s --wait # core Cluster API with kubeadm bootstrap and control plane providers will also be installed
 ```
 *Note: `cert-manager` is a hard requirement for CAPI and Cluster API Operator*